 ID Name Description 1 scan Systematic examination of some aspect of the entity or its environment.
-2 locate ind an object physically, logically, functionally, or by organization.
+2 locate Find an object physically, logically, functionally, or by organization.
 3 query Initiate a request for information.
 6 deny Prevent a certain event or action from completion, such as preventing a flow from reaching a destination or preventing access.
 7 contain Isolate a file, process, or entity so that it cannot modify or access assets or processes.
 8 allow Permit access to or execution of a Target.
-9 start nitiate a process, application, system, or activity.
+9 start Initiate a process, application, system, or activity.
 10 stop Halt a system or end an activity.
 11 restart Stop then start a system or an activity.
 14 cancel Invalidate a previously issued Action.
 15 set Change a value, configuration, or state of a managed entity.
-16 update Instruct a component to retrieve, install, process, and operate in accordance with a software update, reconfiguration, or other update.
+16 update Jate Instruct a component to retrieve, install, process, and operate in accordance with a software update, reconfiguration, or other update.
 18 redirect Change the flow of traffic to a destination other than its original destination.
 19 create Add a new entity of a known type (e.g., data, files, directories).
 20 delete Remove an entity (e.g., data, files, flows).
-22 detonate Execute and observe the behavior of a Target (e.g., file, hyperlink) in an isolated environment.
+22 detonate Execute and observe the behavior of a Target (e.g., file, hyperlink) in a isolated environment.
 23 restore Return a system to a previously known state.
+28 сору Duplicate an object, file, data flow, or artifact.

-ID Name Description 28 сору Duplicate an object, file, data flow, or artifact.
-30 investigate Task the recipient to aggregate and report information as it pertains to a security event or incident.
-32 remediate emediate Task the recipient to eliminate a vulnerability or attack point.
+ID Name Description 30 investigate Task the recipient to aggregate and report information as it pertains to a security event or incident.
+32 remediate Task the recipient to eliminate a vulnerability or attack poin Task the recipient to eliminate a vulnerability or attack point.